Black Saturday (professional wrestling)

-Vince McMahon appears on TBS Superstation to announce the World Wrestling Federation's takeover of the World Championship Wrestling program.
+Vince McMahon appears on Superstation WTBS to announce the World Wrestling Federation's takeover of the World Championship Wrestling program.

 In American professional wrestling, the term Black Saturday refers to Saturday, July 14, 1984, the day when Vince McMahon's World Wrestling Federation (WWF, now WWE) took over the timeslot on Superstation WTBS that had been home to Georgia Championship Wrestling (GCW) and its flagship weekly program, World Championship Wrestling, for twelve years.
-McMahon's purchase led to a longstanding rivalry between himself and WTBS owner Ted Turner, who later bought GCW's successor on the network Jim Crockett Promotions (JCP) and formed his own company under the World Championship Wrestling (WCW) name.
+McMahon's purchase led to a longstanding rivalry between himself and WTBS owner Ted Turner, who later bought GCW's successor on the network, Jim Crockett Promotions (JCP), and formed his own company under the World Championship Wrestling (WCW) name.